Pulse electrolysis: Industrial Uses

 These effects were first researched on zinc by Coehn.
 It was discovered a pulsed current at a high frequency can produce deposits of higher quality, with properties ranging from a smoother finish by the reduction in grain size, as well as lowering its corrosion rate.
 This is beneficial as it is mainly used as a sacrificial anode in industry.

-Advantages
+Claimed advantages

-In theoretical electrolysis of water, a voltage of only 1.23 V is required to split water into hydrogen and oxygen, The formation of an EDL increases this to its thermo-neutral voltage of 1.45 V. Minimising the EDL formed during pulse electrolysis is advantageous, as it can reduce the thermo-neutral voltage and the energy input required, increasing energy efficiency.
+In theoretical electrolysis of water, a voltage of only 1.23 V is required to split water into hydrogen and oxygen.
+The formation of an EDL increases this to its thermo-neutral voltage of 1.45 V. It is claimed that minimising the EDL formed during pulse electrolysis is advantageous, as it can reduce the thermo-neutral voltage and the energy input required, increasing energy efficiency.
+However, this claim follows from a misconseption regarding energy consumption in the system when varying current and voltage waveforms are applied.
+The hydrogen production rate in the process is determined by the mean of the current waveform, according to the Faraday's law of electrolysis, but the mean of the voltage waveform is not sufficient to evaluate the rate of energy consumption.
+Instead, the mean of the product of instantaneous current and voltage should be assessed, revealing increased energy consumption due to the alternating current and voltage waveforms, in comparison to DC water electrolysis with an equal hydrogen production rate.

 Disadvantages

-Whilst the method of PDC electrolysis has been proven by Ghoroghichian and Bockris in 1952 and 1985 to work extremely well in theory, it is difficult to replicate with consistently positive results in practical experimentation.
-Hence, the many mechanisms that have been patented are unable to be repeated and used in industry.